top of page

 • Fire pits: Warm up your hands and feet in front of a fire or heater before putting on socks and gloves.
 Extremities aren’t great at warming themselves up, and if you put gloves onto still-cold hands, this will just insulate the cold.

 • Body heat: Go to sleep with the next day's clothes in your sleeping bag or simply wear them to bed.
 This way you won't have to get dressed in the cold morning air.
+Be careful to leave the top of your sleeping bag open so you don't sweat too much.

 Packing List